anand-adroid/DatasheetCRD/ANALYSIS_RISK_PREDICTION_TASKS.md

 MIMIC-III and IV have been pivotal in healthcare machine learning (HML) prediction tasks.
-This analysis zeroes in on MIMIC-IV version 2.0, the most recent release available to the public.
-We procured datasets for,
+This analysis zeroes in on MIMIC-IV version 2.0, the most recent release available to the public. <a href="https://raw.githubusercontent.com/anand-adroid/Datasheet_for_CRD.io/main/MIMMIC IV ICU stat of senisitive attributes.pdf" download="MIMMIC IV ICU stat of senisitive attributes.pdf">Table</a> provides the complete overview of the sensitive attributes of MIMIC IV ICU data.
+From the survey we identified ICU Mortality, Readmission and Length of stay (LOS) are the most widely researched tasks.
+So we procured datasets for,
 - In-hospital mortality concerning
   - Heart failure
   - Chronic kidney disease (CKD)